 In this financial year, the Parking Design team have been carrying out site visits and assessments for all applications received for new disabled bays.
-In total 188 disabled bays have been installed, and additional bays that were no longer required have been removed.
+In total 221 disabled bays have been installed, and additional bays that were no longer required have been removed and this work was undertaken in collaboration with the Customer and Business Support team.